Quantum geometry of moduli spaces of local systems and representation theory: Poisson Lie groups as moduli spaces of local systems on surfaces

-The composition is evidently associative.
-The unit is the trivial $\G$-local system, equipped with pinnings $(p, p)$ where $p$ is a (standard) pinning, see Figure \ref{fga2id}.
+It is the trivial $\G$-local system, equipped with pinnings $(p, p)$ where $p$ is a (standard) pinning, see Figure \ref{fga2id}.
 The outer monodromy is equal to $e$ since $\rho_{s_\pm} = e$.
 Indeed, the pairs of decorated flags at each special point coincide by the construction.
 The composition with this object does not change neither the $\G$-local system, nor the pinnings.